Are you an adviser? Go to Unbiased Pro

 Salary vs dividends: Taking income from your company

-If you run a company (even if it's a one-person contractor company) here are the three different ways that you can choose to pay yourself: salary, dividends and pension contributions.
+• If you run a company there are three different ways you can choose to pay yourself: a salary, dividends or pension contributions.

 Get accounting advice